Always Stay Online and Active on Slack with WebSocket Framejacking

 Manually setting yourself away works

-If it goes red, internal sanity checks have failed so Slack has changed something major.
-This is designed to be future-proof, but if Slack changes tickle to, say, caress or nudge, then that is a breaking change to which we can still adapt.
+If it turns red, internal sanity checks failed signalling Slack has changed something major.
+This design is future-proof.
+If Slack renames tickle to, say, caress or nudge, you can update the script accordingly.

 Advanced Features